bitzaldot/bitzal-sdk-docs/tutorial/step-3/README.md

 # Step 3

-In this step, we will expand our pallet to live in a basic runtime.
+In this step, we will expand our barrel to live in a basic runtime.
 We will do this one step at a time, and initially our runtime is not compiling to wasm.

 - [Step 3](#step-3)